Petrobras: Significantly Overvalued

 - We live in the world of abundant oil resources.
 According to the forecasts of experts of international energy agency, the proven reserves of oil are sufficient to meet demand until 2050.
 The current oil inventories continue to be at record-high levels, which has the impact on supply of oil.

 - Renewable energy represents the dangerous competition for oil producers.
-The recent BP Energy Outlook demonstrates that this type of energy is quadrupling over the next 20 years.
+The recent BP (NYSE:BP) Energy Outlook demonstrates that this type of energy is quadrupling over the next 20 years.
 Renewable energy seems to be the fastest growing type of energy (7.1% per year), with its share in primary energy raising to 10% by 2035 (see diagram below).

 - The spread of electric cars and the wider mobility revolution will create pressure on demand for oil.
 The world economy continues to electrify, with nearly two-thirds of the increase in global energy will be sent into the power sector.
 As a result, the share of energy used for power generation rises from 42% in 2015 to 47% by 2035 (Source: BP Energy Outlook 2017).